Optimizing the potential of KM3NeT in detecting core-collapse supernovae: Signal and background simulations

 For a given supernova model, neutrino interaction process, and CCSN position in the sky, the corresponding supernova signal is modeled by weighting the simulated single-DOM events\footnote{Since electrons and positrons are indistinguishable in KM3NeT, the simulated positrons can be used to model electrons from e.g. neutrino-electron elastic scattering or neutrino interactions with Oxygen.} by the CCSN neutrino spectrum multiplied by the following kinematic factor:

-Here, $\theta_i$ is the angle between the positron and neutrino directions.
-In this analysis, the neutrino direction is set to $\theta=\pi/3,$ and $\phi=4\pi/3$, corresponding to a CCSN located in the Galactic plane (most probable supernova location). $E_{p,i}$ is the positron energy, $E_{\nu,i}$ the neutrino energy and $\sigma$ the cross section of the process considered.
+Here, $E_{p,i}$ is the positron energy, $E_{\nu,i}$ the neutrino energy and $\sigma$ the cross section of the process considered. $\theta_i$ is the angle between the positron and neutrino directions.
+In this analysis, the neutrino direction is set to $\theta=\pi/3,$ and $\phi=4\pi/3$, corresponding to a CCSN located in the Galactic plane (most probable location for an observable supernova).
+The impact of the neutrino direction on the sensitivity of KM3NeT is however negligible.

 The CCSN simulation described above is used to assess the discriminating power of single-DOM observables, design a new single-DOM event selection strategy, and evaluate the sensitivity of KM3NeT to CCSNe.
 Simulated events are weighted according to the models used in the initial KM3NeT CCSN search~\cite{van2021km3net}.